Why Some Inflatable Paddle Boards Feel Unstable

 25 PSI on an inflatable paddle board

-4. PVC Layering & Heat Fatigue
+4. PVC Layering and Heat Resistance

-These boards are more prone to:
+Thin or single-layer PVC constructions are more prone to:

 • Soft spots